Why The Cyber Defense Megatrend Is A Huge Opportunity For Profits

 Needless to say, businesses and governments around the world are spending heavily to defend their territories from encroachment on this 21st-century battlefield.
 Back in 2004, global spending to thwart cyber-attacks totaled approximately $3.5 billion.
 By 2017, the market had already expanded to $120 billion – a powerful 35-fold increase.

 And with the ongoing data migration to the cloud, the industry has continued to grow at a dizzying pace.
 Studies by accounting firm Deloitte have concluded that businesses in some industries (such as financial services) are now allocating 10% of their IT budgets to cyber-security.
 Microsoft plans to invest $1 billion annually to shore up its defenses.
-That’s peanuts compared to Uncle Sam… The Treasury Department alone has a $688 million cyber-security budget in 2021, while the Department of Homeland Security will spend $2.6 billion.
+That’s peanuts compared to Uncle Sam… The Treasury Department alone had a $688 million cyber-security budget in 2021, while the Department of Homeland Security spent $2.6 billion.

 How We Can Profit